dunglas/frankenphp/docs/config.md

 You can also configure PHP using `php.ini` as usual.

-In the Docker image, the `php.ini` file is not present, you can create it or `COPY` manually:
+In the Docker image, the `php.ini` file is not present, you can create it manually  or copy an official template:

 ```dockerfile
 FROM dunglas/frankenphp